-History: This gentleman was referred to a skilled nursing facility for rehabilitation services after hospitalization due to a second stroke which resulted in lower extremity weakness and decreased balance.
-Prior to this stroke, he lived at home with his wife and walked with a hemi-walker.
+This 66-year-old gentleman was referred to a skilled nursing facility for rehabilitation services due to right-sided weakness and general debility.
+He was hospitalized after a stroke which required thrombectomy (procedure to remove blood clot).
+Prior to his stroke, he was living with his spouse in a home with a 3-step entry, was independent with all functional mobility, and walked with a rolling walker.

 As dementia progresses, the ability to think clearly and function independently becomes impaired.
 Traditional therapy becomes increasingly difficult in this population and goal-oriented rehab with biofeedback may be a key factor in improving function.

 A skilled nursing facility rehab department incorporated the OmniVR® for residents in their memory care unit as a way to make activities interactive and fun.
 Therapists note it is typically difficult to engage these and similar residents in activities, sustain their attention, and keep them actively involved.

 According to the CDC, dementia affects one’s ability to remember, think, and make decisions that impact daily activities and safety.
 Alzheimer’s disease (AD) is the most common type of dementia accounting for 60-80% of cases.
 As dementia progresses to increased levels of memory loss and confusion, the individual becomes more sedentary and frail.
 Rehabilitation in this population should be tailored to patient needs addressing cognition, strength, gait, balance, endurance, and function.